 Though in the later years of the war, the two terms blended together, a “bushwacker” usually referred to a Confederate while a “jayhawker” usually referred to a Unionist.

 One of the earliest bushwacker units in the vicinity was William Snow’s Scouts in Snow Hill, north of Ooltewah.
-Snow began the war commanding Company C, Third Battalion (also called the Second and the Fifth), Henry Ashby’s 2nd Tennessee Cavalry.
+Snow began the war commanding Company C, 3rd Battalion (also called the 2nd and the 5th), Henry Ashby’s 2nd Tennessee Cavalry.
 After having to retire due to his age (53), while his executive officer, William P. Ford, assumed command of Co.
 C, Snow raised his Scouts to keep fighting.
 His sons George and James served under him.
+Their main targets were their Unionist neighbors, the majority of the population in Savannah Valley in northeastern Hamilton County.

-Lemuel Mead’s Partisan Rangers in North Alabama and Tennessee, based out of Sand Mountain.
-Mead was a commissioned captain in the Confederate Army specifically authorized to work behind the lines as early as 1862.
-In March 1865, his command was regularized as a small regiment composed of the Second Alabama Cavalry Battalion and the Twenty-seventh Tennessee Cavalry Battalion.
-Before that. they assisted in Hood’s Nashville campaign and captured post at Paint Rock Ridge.
+Mead’s Partisan Rangers in North Alabama and Tennessee, based out of Sand Mountain began as the Paint Rock Rifles, a regular infantry company raised by Capt.
+Lemuel Mead at Paint Rock, Alabama.
+After the Battle of Pittsburg Landing (Shiloh) in 1862, Mead was a commissioned to work behind the lines commanding an official partisan ranger unit.
+Midway through the war, the unit worked frequently with the 2nd Alabama Partisan Ranger Battalion.
+In March 1865, his command was regularized as a small regiment composed of the 25th Alabama Cavalry Battalion, the 27th Tennessee Cavalry Battalion, and Jones' Cavalry Battalion.
+The regiment assisted in Hood’s Nashville campaign and captured the Union post at Paint Rock Ridge.

 The Cherokee Legion of the Georgia State Guards was a six-month unit in 1863 that was commanded by Col. James Rusk.
 Composed of five troops of cavalry and ten companies of infantry, the regiment was raised to support the Army of Tennessee.
 Though raised for local service, once their half-year term ended, instead of getting to go home, the soldiers were sent to regular units of the Army of Tennessee.